EmiliaPsacharopoulos/Quadruped-8dof-Robot/README.md

 - Emilia Psacharopoulos

 ## Acknowledgement
-We are implementing the Open Dynamic Robot Initiative, an open source and low cost research project kickstarted by NYU.
+We are implementing the Open Dynamic Robot Initiative, an open source low cost research project kickstarted by NYU.
 Copyright information can be found below:

 @article{grimminger2020open,
 title={An Open Torque-Controlled Modular Robot Architecture for Legged Locomotion Research},